population-research/uganda-covid/response/wber_response.md

-    Furthermore, unfortunately, we cannot establish whether the absence of school lunches added to the level of food insecurity, but we now discuss the possibility in a footnote.
+    Furthermore, unfortunately, we cannot establish whether the absence of school lunches added to the level of food insecurity, but we now discuss the possibility in the section.
-    Note, as for the number of children, the lack of school lunches may raise the base level of food insecurity, but it is unlikely to drive the lockdown-related changes as the schools were closed in all of the UHFS survey rounds.
+    Clearly, the lack of school lunches may raise the base level of food insecurity, as shown by @Abay2021 for Nigeria.
+    It is, however, unlikely to drive the lockdown-related changes that we observe, as the schools were closed in all of the UHFS survey rounds and there is, therefore, no variation in school closures.

-    [Shamma: should we also include a discussion of the Round 7 results?
-    It is possible that we are getting an increase in adults because of the below-normal rainfall but that is not really lockdown related.]

 ## Suggestions